By sponsoring a child, you let that child know that someone, somewhere, cares deeply about their success and well-being.

 Little Desmond was brought to Missahoe children's home when he was just two years old.
 Desmond is one of our smallest children, and also one of the most loving.
 Desmond always wants to be holding volunteers hands and is always the first to jump into your arms after a long day of work.
 He was brought to the home because his father denied his mother's pregnancy and left the responsibility to his mother.
 His mom tried to care for him but fell seriously ill and remains ill to this day so social services brought him to Missahoe to give him a better life.
 Our little Desmond is a talented singer and one day he dreams that he can make a career out of it!

 Mercy is one of the many beauty queens of our home-just look at that smile!
-Mercy is growing up here at Missahoe with her sister Francesca.
-The girls' parents split and abandoned them at the age of two.
-Mercy and her sister would sleep in people's doorways and steal clothes and food to care for themselves.
-The two found their perminent home at Missahoe when they were six years old.
+Mercy is growing up here at Missahoe with her big sister Fransisca.
+The two were abandoned at a young age and were brought to Missahoe by social services.
 Mercy is now excelling in school and is very helpful to Mama Mawusi around the house.
 She is happy being at Missahoe and loves having a big family where there is always children to play with.
-Her smile lights up the whole room no matter the day, give her a chance?
+She also has many friends at school.
+One of Mercey’s favorite things to do is to climb the big mango tree behind the orphanage and grab a snack for her and her friends.

 Sena is the firecracker of Missahoe orphanage!
 A zealous fourth grader, Sena is always ready to soak up all the action and loves to be the head of all the activities going on around her.
 She is friendly, adorable, and has a sparklingly loud personality.
 Sena was brought to the home by her mother when she was two years old where we accepted her with open arms.
 She now excels academically and socially, and chooses to sport her awesome hairdo instead of the shaved head like most other Ghanaian children.
 We know that Sena has the spunk and strong willed personality to change the world one day.

-Bella is here at Missahoe with her sister Bertha.
-The two are twins despite Bella being about a foot shorter than her sister.
+Bella is here at Missahoe with her big sister Bertha.
 Being smaller definitely doesn't stop her bursting personality from shining through though!
 The two girls were brought to Missahoe orphanage when they were one year old because their mother was handicapped and couldn't take care of them.
 Their grandmother had tried to take care of them but was too old to keep up with two busy little girls.
 Bella is a bright little girl who naturally has a motherly sense.
 She can always be found with one of the nursery school kids on her back or caring for another younger kid and making sure they are taken care of.
 We are sure when she grows up our Bella will be the best mom there is.
+Bella is also very intelligent.
+She consistently places at the top in her class and is always eager to learn new things.
+When she grows up, Bella dreams of becoming a flight attendant and seeing the world.

-Francesca is a quiet, shy young lady who is very sweet and soft spoken.
-She is here with her sister Mercy after the pair were abandoned at age two and were found living on the streets.
-The two would beg for food from surrounding villagers and sleep in their doorways to protect themselves from the weather when it rained.
+Fransisca is a quiet, shy young lady who is very sweet and soft spoken.
+She is here with her younger sister Mercy-the two were abandoned when they were very young.
 The girls were discovered by social services and brought to Missahoe where they both began thriving.
 Francesca is a hard worker with a quiet and gentle nature about her.
 She is shy around new comers but always shows interest and geniune care for all other around her.
+She is a natural caretaker and looks after the other girls in the house.
+We can’t wait to continue watching her grow into the amazing young woman we know she will become.

 Meet our beautiful and sassy Erika.
 She is sweet and spicy all in one.
 A hard working student and helpful hand around the house, Erika is looking for someone who she can form a friendship with and who might support her through secondary school, as she has almost completed junior high school.
 Erica has been here at Missahoe since she was just a little girl.
 She was brought here with her older brother Prosper who grew up in the home and has since moved out.
 She is always excited to see hime when he comes to visit her.